kolibreath/MutekiGamer/README.md

 # MutekiGamer
-Muteki Gamer is platform for hard core gamers!
+Muteki Gamer is a platform for hard core gamers!